-This course enables students to pursue a topic or project of their choice in Public Health, such as health disparities, prevalent illnesses in Mississippi and the U.S., e.g., diabetes and obesity, HIV/AIDS, cardiovascular ailments, and stroke, international health systems, interventional studies in public health, and tropical diseases, e.g., leprosy, onchocerciasis, trypansosomiasis, malaria, and yellow fever.
+This course enables students to pursue a topic or project of their choice in Public Health, such as health disparities, prevalent illnesses in Mississippi and the U.S., e.g., diabetes and obesity, HIV/AIDS, cardiovascular ailments, and stroke, international health systems, interventional studies in public health, and tropical diseases, e.g., leprosy, onchocerciasis, trypanosomiasis, malaria, and yellow fever.
 The course provides MPH students with additional research methods training and skills in their public health concentration.
-Consent of department chair required.
+Consent of the department chair is required.